needle-mirror/com.unity.recorder/Documentation~/RecorderProperties.md

 ## Recorder-specific properties

-Each type of Recorder has specific **Capture** and **Format** properties you must set to specify what you want to record, and how.
+Each type of Recorder has specific **Input** and **Output Format** properties you must set to specify what you want to record, and how.
 For example, a Recorder that captures via a Camera needs to know which Camera to use.

 - [**Animation Clip Recorder properties**](RecorderAnimation.md)